ayush12gupta/AGFM/README.md

 For estimating velocity maps for a batch of images, we take in a [CSV file](./data/data_download1.csv) as input which contains:

 * Pair Name
-* Master and Slave URL
+* Master and Slave Sentinel1 scene name
 * Region of Interest (lat/lon) --> Eg: [32.06, 32.77, 76.86, 77.82]
 * Status